Photographer Resume Examples

 - Mention years of experience and specific industries you've worked in.

-- Showcase your ability to work with clients, teams, or independently.
+- Surface your ability to work with clients, teams, or independently.

 Common Mistakes to Avoid